Slow your mind. Find joy.

 Spiral staircase with red carpet and white railings, viewed from above.

-When my clients first come to me, they’re exhausted.
+When my patients first come to me, they’re exhausted.
+It’s like tumbling down a never-ending flight of stairs—no pause, no solid ground.

 They’ve lost sight of who they are beyond their productivity.
+Rest feels indulgent.
+Free time feels non-existent.

-Many of the women I work with have spent years in survival mode—
+Many of the women I work with have spent years in survival mode:

 Woman sitting on the floor using a laptop in a living room